supertestnet/tapleaf-circuits/README.md

 b.
 The <output_preimage> hashes to the hash commitment associated with 0 for this gate

 The full logic is below:
     - Push the <output_preimage> to the alt stack
     - Hash the <input_preimage>
     - Check that the hash of the <input_preimage> is equal to the committed hash (fail if not)
     - Push 0 to the stack
     - OP_NOT flips the 0 to 1
     - Push <output_preimage> from alt stack to stack
     - Hash the <output_preimage>
     - Check to see if the hash of the <output_preimage> is equal to the committed hash (fail if not)
     - Push 0 to the stack
     - OP_NUMNOTEQUAL compares the 1 created by OP_NOT to the 0 just pushed - pushes 1 to the stack
     - OP_VERIFY consumes the 1 and pushes OP_1 (should be <Vicky's pubkey><OP_CHECKSIG>) to the stack
+Now Vicky will be able to spend the inputs by unlocking this leaf!
 */
 templates[ "OP_NOT_00" ] = `
     OP_TOALTSTACK